xebialabs-community/overthere-pylib/README.md

 ### Sample session using 'with'

 The session supports the 'with' statement.
-You must first import the statement from the `___futures___` package.
+You must first import the statement from the `___future___` package.
 The session's connection is automatically closed at the end of the 'with' body.

 <pre>
 from __future__ import with_statement